 Temporal revisit requirements: Two focused airborne campaigns with wall-to-wall mosaics and transects at multiple landscapes, as opposed to higher repeat frequency airborne measurements at one landscape, is necessary to capture shoulder-season (wet-to-dry and dry-to-wet) variation across landscapes that span important within and among continental heterogeneity in a standardized way.
 Single airborne campaigns during the wet-to-dry and during the dry-to-wet season transitions will capture necessary endmembers for scaling seasonal differences in fluxes, stocks, traits, plant-animal interactions, hydrodynamics, land-atmosphere interactions, and fire and agricultural land-use activities.
 The time elapsed between the two captures and between different landscapes will not affect the ability to capture these endmembers, building in valuable airborne campaign flexibility.
+Within landscape level subsections of these airborne acquisitions (e.g., 10-20 km2), high-frequency (≤ monthly) drone measurements of forest structure and spectra will allow for quantification of fine-scale temporal trends (e.g., mortality, phenology, etc) and provide calibration-validation data for the development of satellite methods to monitor these dynamics.
 In addition, while we are unable to predict whether an extreme event will happen during PANGEA, the likelihood of a major fire, drought, or ENSO event is high.
 Over a 6- to 9-year campaign, it is essentially inevitable that there will be one or more extreme events that the team will be able to analyze.